-Generic Name: anthrax vaccine (Intramuscular route, Subcutaneous route)
+Generic Name: anthrax vaccine (AN-thrax VAX-een ad-SORBD) (Intramuscular route, Subcutaneous route)

 Commonly used brand name(s)